IskraKrasimirova/SchoolOfAutomationTesting/OOPBasics/README.md

     ├── Models/
     │   ├── Contracts/
     │   │   ├── IAccount.cs
-    │   │   ├── IInterestAccount.cs
-    │   │   └── IOverdraftAccount.cs
+    │   │   └── IInterestAccount.cs
     │   ├── BankAccount.cs
     │   ├── CheckingAccount.cs
     │   ├── SavingsAccount.cs
     │   ├── Transaction.cs
     │   ├── DepositTransaction.cs
     │   └── WithdrawTransaction.cs

 ```

 ## Design Decisions

-- **Encapsulation**: All data is accessed through properties, ensuring controlled and safe modification.
+- **Encapsulation**: Sensitive data such as account number and account holder name is stored in private readonly fields, while the account balance is exposed through a public read-only property with a protected setter.
 Validation is centralized in dedicated validator classes.
 - **Inheritance**: `SavingsAccount` and `CheckingAccount` inherit from the abstract base class `BankAccount`, reusing shared logic and extending behavior.
 - **Abstraction**: `BankAccount` and `Transaction` are abstract classes that define common structure and enforce required behavior in derived classes.
 - **Polymorphism**: `DepositTransaction` and `WithdrawTransaction` are executed through a shared `Transaction` reference, enabling dynamic behavior at runtime.